barbaragrosjean/Brain_like_mini_project/README.md

-# Brain Like computation mini-project: Predicting IT neuron activity
+# Predicting IT neuron activity
 NX-414 Brain-like computation and intelligence, EPFL

 This project aims to explore different approaches and models to predict neural responses from the inferior temporal (IT) cortex and visual stimulus shown during an